 - Using your gloves, remove the paper towels.

-- With the steel or copper scrubber, begin gently rubbing in circular motions the stubborn areas.
+- Start scrubbing!
+With the steel or copper scrubber or the rough side of a damp sponge, begin gently rubbing in circular motions the stubborn areas.
 Apply more elbow grease if needed.

-- Once finished, wipe down the entire oven with paper towels or a clean rag and voila!
+- Once finished, wipe down the entire oven with paper towels or a damp microfiber cloth, and voila!

-Have any other tips or tricks on how to clean the glass oven door?
+Have any other tips or tricks on how to clean your oven?

 Let us know in the comment section below!